Drozerah/freeCodeCamp-work/HTML5andCSS/README.md

 # freeCodeCamp - HTML5 and CSS work

-Learn How freeCodeCamp Works Complete
+## Skills

-Say Hello to HTML Elements Complete
+- [x] Learn How freeCodeCamp Works

-Headline with the h2 Element Complete
+- [x] Say Hello to HTML Elements

-Inform with the Paragraph Element Complete
+- [x] Headline with the h2 Element

-Uncomment HTML Complete
+- [x] Inform with the Paragraph Element

-Comment out HTML Complete
+- [x] Uncomment HTML

-Fill in the Blank with Placeholder Text Complete
+- [x] Comment out HTML

-Delete HTML Elements Complete
+- [x] Fill in the Blank with Placeholder Text

-Change the Color of Text Complete
+- [x] Delete HTML Elements

-Join a freeCodeCamp Study Group in Your City Complete
+- [x] Change the Color of Text

-Become a Supporter Complete
+- [x] Join a freeCodeCamp Study Group in Your City

-Use CSS Selectors to Style Elements Complete
+- [x] Become a Supporter

-Use a CSS Class to Style an Element Complete
+- [x] Use CSS Selectors to Style Elements

-Style Multiple Elements with a CSS Class Complete
+- [x] Use a CSS Class to Style an Element

-Change the Font Size of an Element Complete
+- [x] Style Multiple Elements with a CSS Class

-Set the Font Family of an Element Complete
+- [x] Change the Font Size of an Element

-Import a Google Font Complete
+- [x] Set the Font Family of an Element

-Specify How Fonts Should Degrade Complete
+- [x] Import a Google Font

-Add Images to your Website Complete
+- [x] Specify How Fonts Should Degrade

-Size your Images Complete
+- [x] Add Images to your Website

-Add Borders Around your Elements Complete
+- [x] Size your Images

-Add Rounded Corners with a Border Radius Complete
+- [x] Add Borders Around your Elements

-Make Circular Images with a Border Radius Complete
+- [x] Add Rounded Corners with a Border Radius

-Link to External Pages with Anchor Elements Complete
+- [x] Make Circular Images with a Border Radius

-Nest an Anchor Element within a Paragraph Complete
+- [x] Link to External Pages with Anchor Elements

-Make Dead Links using the Hash Symbol Complete
+- [x] Nest an Anchor Element within a Paragraph

-Turn an Image into a Link Complete
+- [x] Make Dead Links using the Hash Symbol

-Create a Bulleted Unordered List Complete
+- [x] Turn an Image into a Link

-Create an Ordered List Complete
+- [x] Create a Bulleted Unordered List

-Create a Text Field Complete
+- [x] Create an Ordered List

-Add Placeholder Text to a Text Field Complete
+- [x] Create a Text Field

-Create a Form Element Complete
+- [x] Add Placeholder Text to a Text Field

-Add a Submit Button to a Form Complete
+- [x] Create a Form Element

-Use HTML5 to Require a Field Complete
+- [x] Add a Submit Button to a Form

-Create a Set of Radio Buttons Complete
+- [x] Use HTML5 to Require a Field

-Create a Set of Checkboxes Complete
+- [x] Create a Set of Radio Buttons

-Check Radio Buttons and Checkboxes by Default Complete
+- [x] Create a Set of Checkboxes

-Nest Many Elements within a Single Div Element Complete
+- [x] Check Radio Buttons and Checkboxes by Default

-Give a Background Color to a Div Element Complete
+- [x] Nest Many Elements within a Single Div Element

-Set the ID of an Element Complete
+- [x] Give a Background Color to a Div Element

-Use an ID Attribute to Style an Element Complete
+- [x] Set the ID of an Element

-Adjusting the Padding of an Element Complete
+- [x] Use an ID Attribute to Style an Element

-Adjust the Margin of an Element Complete
+- [x] Adjusting the Padding of an Element

-Add a Negative Margin to an Element Complete
+- [x] Adjust the Margin of an Element

-Add Different Padding to Each Side of an Element Complete
+- [x] Add a Negative Margin to an Element

-Add Different Margins to Each Side of an Element Complete
+- [x] Add Different Padding to Each Side of an Element

-Use Clockwise Notation to Specify the Padding of an Element Complete
+- [x] Add Different Margins to Each Side of an Element

-Use Clockwise Notation to Specify the Margin of an Element Complete
+- [x] Use Clockwise Notation to Specify the Padding of an Element

-Style the HTML Body Element Complete
+- [x] Use Clockwise Notation to Specify the Margin of an Element

-Inherit Styles from the Body Element Complete
+- [x] Style the HTML Body Element

-Prioritize One Style Over Another Complete
+- [x] Inherit Styles from the Body Element

-Override Styles in Subsequent CSS Complete
+- [x] Prioritize One Style Over Another

-Override Class Declarations by Styling ID Attributes Complete
+- [x] Override Styles in Subsequent CSS

-Override Class Declarations with Inline Styles Complete
+- [x] Override Class Declarations by Styling ID Attributes

-Override All Other Styles by using Important Complete
+- [x] Override Class Declarations with Inline Styles

-Use Hex Code for Specific Colors Complete
+- [x] Use Hex Code for Specific Colors

-Use Hex Code to Mix Colors Complete
+- [x] Use Hex Code to Mix Colors

-Use Abbreviated Hex Code Complete
+- [x] Use Abbreviated Hex Code

-Use RGB values to Color Elements Complete
+- [x] Use RGB values to Color Elements

-Use RGB to Mix Colors
+- [x] Use RGB to Mix ColorsOverride All Other Styles by using Important